File 2023 taxes and minimize IRS late fees now!

 Impact of standard deduction on the amount of taxes owed

 Taxation is an entirely different story for self-employed individuals, freelancers, independent contractors and 1099 workers.
-If you are a self-employed individual, you must pay 1099 tax if you earn more than $400 a year from your clients.
-Even if you are a W-2 employee, while also working part-time as a freelancer and income from your side hustle exceeds $400, you must file self-employment taxes.
-You’ll have to fill up Schedule SE on your regular 1040 tax return form to report this income.
+If you are a self-employed individual, you must pay 1099 tax if your minimum taxable income is more than $400 a year from your clients.
+Even if you are a W-2 employee, while also working part-time as a freelancer, you need to file an income tax return if your minimum income exceeds $400.
+You’ll have to fill up some forms for tax filing Schedule SE on your regular 1040 tax return form to report this income.
 If you're self-employed, you’ll have to pay quarterly estimated taxes, which include income tax and self-employment taxes.
-You can use a quarterly estimated tax calculator to find the exact amount.
-If you expect to owe $1,000, for example, in tax at the end of the year, you’ll have to pay quarterly estimated taxes of $250 to avoid penalties later.
+You can use a quarterly tax calculator to find the exact amount.
+If you expect to owe $1,000, for example, in tax at the end of the year, you’ll have to pay estimated taxes of $250 to avoid penalties later.
 If you overpay on your taxes, the IRS will send you the refund amount once you file your annual return.
-It’s important to note that while self-employed individuals pay self-employment taxes quarterly, they only file a tax return once a year.
-The deadline to use e-filing is April 18, 2023, for the 2022 fiscal year.
-For the 2023 fiscal year, the deadline is April 15, 2024.
+It’s important to note that while self-employed individuals pay self-employment taxes quarterly, they are only e-filing income tax returns.
+For the 2024 tax year, the deadline is April 15, 2025.

 Income threshold for dependents